 There is an established link between economic deprivation and educational attainment which is a contributory factor here.
-This is a key priority to address, in particular retaining students on two-year programmes.
-Student success rates in Essential Skills remains above the sector average and this is important in the south west region where there are above average percentage rates of working age adults with no qualifications (See table 5 below).
-Continuing to promote essential skills development, education outcomes and entry into education for disengaged individuals will remain as a priority for South West College.
+86% of SWC learners come from the bottom three deprivation quintiles, compared to 66% of the sector average.
+Therefore, continuing to promote essential skills development, education outcomes and entry into education for disengaged individuals will remain as a priority for South West College, despite it being one of the more challenging areas of work.

-South West College has enhanced the curriculum this year through the further development employability, and enterprise skills.
+South West College has enhanced the curriculum this year through the further development of employability, and enterprise skills.
 Academic staff work to embed Project Based Learning innovative concepts to provide a more flexible, responsive curriculum that enables students to improve their communication skills, become problem-solvers, develop a positive attitude and demonstrate entrepreneurial skills which promote job readiness.
+The College is leading on the use of Artificial Intelligence in enhancing the curriculum and staff have presented at conferences including at Ulster University and Cambridge University.